daveb-dev/eca/README.md

 * https://sparsegrids.org

 ## 21. Tensor-trains (Supervisor: Wei)
 A tensor is an array with dimensionality more than 2.
 Because of the curse of dimensionality, challenges are posed by the storage of high-dimensional tensors and the implementation of their arithmetic operations.
 The tensor-train decomposition is one possible solution, considered as an extension of low rank-approximation of matrices.
 In this method, one can unfold a tensor recursively by spliting indices into two parts at each step, and perform any low-rank approximation on the resulting 2D matrices.
-If the low rank $k$ is small, the storage will decrease from $O(n^d)$ to $O(dnk^2)$.
+If the low rank $r$ is small, the storage will decrease from $O(n^d)$ to $O(dnr^2)$.
 The cost of the arithmetic operations reduces dramatically as well, e.g., addition and element-wise multiplication.

 ### References: